stevenflesch/ring-to-android-tv/README.md

 ## Updates

+ ### Update - July 01, 2021

+ - I no longer have access to a Ring device, so this project will not receive updates in the future.
+If you wish to maintain this project, please open an issue.
+Thank you!

  ### v2.0.0 - Oct 01, 2020

  - **BREAKING CHANGES**: Use of `token.txt` and script variables are deprecated.
 These values are now stored in a .env file.
 See `.env.example` for an example.